canada-ca/Open_First_Whitepaper/en/6_Open_Culture.md

 For an organization that is traditionally risk averse and used to operate within the boundaries of pre-established processes knowing its activities may be scrutinized by the public, working openly may seem counter-intuitive and against the best interest of its departments.

-However, the Government of Canada has set a clear direction towards becoming an Open Government.
+However, the GC has set a clear direction towards becoming an Open Government.
 Supporting this new direction, Treasury Board Secretariat Canada has put in place a Digital Playbook with Digital Standards that clearly identify why and how the departments and agencies need to operate openly.